 It’s pretty stressy being a B2B marketing agency in the digital identity industry.

 We’ve been helping companies in the digital identity and cyber security market for over 20 years now, and we certainly know how to create drama.
-But here’s the thing: Not once, in all our days of campaign creation has someone actually come up with a bulletproof, unhackable total cyber defence solution.
-In the real word, every solution is vulnerable because no one knows what’s going to happen tomorrow.
+But here’s the thing: Not once, in all our days of campaign creation, has someone actually come up with a bulletproof, unhackable total cyber defence solution.
+In the real world, every solution is vulnerable because no one knows what’s going to happen tomorrow.

 These days customers understand this.
 The market’s matured and buyers have become immune to the pentagon grade security promises still made by so many digital identity and cyber security companies.

 Today’s customers want to know what’s going to happen when the unforeseen does occur: How quickly will new security risks be resolved when they inevitably do happen?
-Dealing with security breaches is the new normal, and telling buyers it’s all about defence just doesn’t cut it any more.
+Dealing with digital identity security breaches is the new normal, and telling buyers it’s all about defence just doesn’t cut it any more.

 Amongst the army of digital ID and cyber defence companies currently carpet bombing the trade show arena, one or two stand out.

 Exhibiting at Identity Week this June, Cybernetica‘s marketing head Siret Schutting talks about the “Duty of Hope” we must present to customers.
 It’s a positive message that underpins the best things that can happen when digital identity is deployed for genuine social good.
-As one of the early protagonists of Estonia’s now legendary Digital Citizenship programme, she’s become pretty familiar with the positive changes that come when a country puts security & identity at the heart of nationhood.
+As one of the early protagonists of Estonia’s now-legendary Digital Citizenship programme, she’s become pretty familiar with the positive changes that come when a country puts security & identity at the heart of nationhood.

-At Infosec, London this June Tessian’s campaign theme wasn’t built around their tech but around people.
-Their slogan, “Protect your human layer”, positively communicates the problem Tessian is solving (most cyber attacks are caused by simple human error) rather than any “bullet proof” systems they may have to help business combat in cyber warfare.
+At Infosec, London, this June Tessian’s campaign theme wasn’t built around their tech but around people.
+Their slogan, “Protect your human layer”, positively communicates the problem Tessian is solving (most cyber attacks are caused by simple human error) rather than any “bulletproof” systems they may have to help business combat in cyber warfare.
 It’s simple, friendly and distinctive, and it creates a positive persona for Tessian that customers warm to.

 Splunk is similarly distinctive.
 Rather than defensive hard-talk, Splunk focuses on the positive ROI that really granular cyber insights can deliver.
-Cyber protection comes as standard for Splunk, really it’s about leveraging information to deliver business benefits.
+Cyber protection comes as standard for Splunk: really it’s about leveraging information to deliver business benefits.
 Essentially, all cyber security services could be positioned this way, but Splunk’s gained ground by putting business change and efficiency left, right and centre.